 - Valuation Methodology: "Hot tubbing" of two experts, looking at preferences by claimants and respondents respectively.
 James Searby (FTI) (Respondent positions), and Daniel Flores (EconOne) (Claimant positions)

 - Outlier claims: Irmgar Marboe (University of Vienna)

-A summary will be published in TDM.
+A summary of the discussion was published in TDM: